PecanProject/betydb-documentation/installing-betydb-web-application.md

-## Step 1: Log in to the Deployment Machine.
+## Step 1: Log in to the Deployment Machine

 You will need to have root access or sudo permission to add a new user and edit the HTTPD configuration files.